Albino Gomes

-Albino Giovanni Gomes (born 7 February 1994) is an Indian professional footballer who plays as a goalkeeper for Indian Super League club Jamshedpur.
+Albino Giovanni Gomes (born 7 February 1994) is an Indian professional footballer who plays as a goalkeeper for Indian Super League club Jamshedpur and the India national team.

 Early life and career

 Albino Giovanni Gomes was born on 7 February 1994, in Goa, India.
 He began playing football at the age of 12.
 Gomes played as a striker but later became a goalkeeper due to his height advantage.
 Albino began his youth career in Sporting Clube de Goa before moving to Salgaocar.

 Club career

 Salgaocar

 Gomes was promoted to the Salgaocar first-team for 2012–13 season.
 He was included in the squad and was benched in the I-League match against Shillong Lajong on 9 February 2013.
 Being a fourth choice keeper, he didn't get many opportunities to play but won the 2012–13 Goa Professional League where he started in the final game against Churchill Brothers which ended in a 2-1 victory.
 He continued as a third choice keeper for next two seasons which gave him some gametime in Goa League and won the competition again in 2014–15 season.
 But didn't manage to make an appearance in any major tournament.
 On 17 July 2015, he extended his contract for another season.
 He returned from loan at Mumbai for 2015–16 I-League.
 It was thought that Gomes would finally get his long awaited proper debut at a major tournament for Salgaocar as he was second choice keeper behind Karanjit Singh but his luck didn't worked and he remained on the bench in all league and Federation Cup games.